sramosonsins/gVCF2tFasta/report.md

 The tfasta index file is created with htslib tabix format.

 ### TFasta file format
-The tfasta file format is a compressed fasta file with the following format:
+The tfasta file format has the following format:
 ```ini
 ##fileformat=TFAv2.0
 # command1